 IG Markets offer a separate spread betting account where the spread is the only trading fee that is incurred from the traders.
 Only CFDs on shares incur commission.
 The average typical spread for EUR/USD at IG Markets is 1 pip.

 GBP can be chosen as the base currency of the account with the MT4 trading platform.
 They allow spread betting on more than 12000 financial instruments.
 This includes 90 currency pairs, 70 indices, 25 commodities, and 10 cryptocurrencies.

 FXCM Limited is regulated by the Financial Conduct Authority (FCA) under license number 217689.
-They are also regulated in multiple jurisdiction including CySEC of European Union, ASIC of Australia, and FSCA of South Africa.
-Hence, the third party risk of choosing FXCM for spread betting is very low.
+They are also regulated in multiple jurisdictions including CySEC of the European Union, ASIC of Australia, and FSCA of South Africa.
+Hence, the third-party risk of choosing FXCM for spread betting is very low.

 The spreads are slightly higher at FXCM compared to other spread betting service providers.
 The average typical spread for EUR/USD currency pair is 1.3 pips.
 They do not charge any other trading commission on the standard account type.

-FXCM allows traders to choose from multiple trading platform including MT4.
+FXCM allows traders to choose from multiple trading platforms including MT4.
 Clients require a minimum deposit of $50 to start spread betting at FXCM.
-Deposits and withdrawals can be made through local bank transfer in the UK without any additional commission.
+Deposits and withdrawals can be made through local bank transfers in the UK without any additional commission.